What occurs during laparoscopic gastric bypass?

 Laparoscopic Gastric Bypass is a different operation than the Lap-Band and the laparoscopic gastric sleeve.
 Although the incisions are similar, there are many physiological differences between the three operations.
 Those who undergo laparoscopic gastric bypass start losing weight quickly after the surgery.
 Weight loss is marked and lasts about one and a half years.
 After that period of time, the body compensates for the surgery and weight loss stops.

 Life After Surgery

-Patients typically stay in the hospital between two and four days after a Laparoscopic Gastric Bypass.
-The criteria that determine when a patient is ready to return home include being able to eat and drink a certain amount of liquid each hour and no longer needing any injectable pain medications.
+Patients typically stay in the hospital between one and three days after a Laparoscopic Gastric Bypass.
+The criteria that determine when a patient is ready to return home include being able to drink a certain amount of liquid each hour and no longer needing any injectable pain medications.
 A typical post-gastric bypass diet consists of liquid and pureed food for a few weeks after surgery.

 Immediately after the surgery, patients feel full quickly because the stomach will only be able to hold a tablespoon of food.
 The reason for this temporary change in diet is that the connection that the surgeon creates between the stomach pouch and the intestine swells after surgery.
 This swollen connection causes the food that is in the stapled part of the stomach to pass at a slow rate.
 This change is temporary and once all the healing and swelling is complete, the stomach will be able to hold a maximum of one half-cup of thoroughly chewed food.